The Paleo Diet is the hottest trend right now, where it has captured broad interest and many fans with celebrities endorsement.

 It suggests dieters to eat grass-fed meats, fish, fruit and vegetables and plenty of eggs, nuts and seeds – as well as healthy oils.
 The diet should mimic what an early human hunter could have found and eaten.
 That also means all grains and dairy should be avoided, including rice, potatoes, breads, peanuts, and beans.
 Basically – if the food was cultivated, farmed or processed – it is forbidden in the Paleo Diet!
 (Wolf, 2017)

-The one other popular low carb diet called the Atkins diet also try to eliminate most carbs.
-The main difference between them is that the Atkins diet advocate eating lots of unhealthy, saturated fat.
+The one other popular low carb diet called the Keto diet also try to eliminate most carbs.
+The main difference between them is that the Keto diet advocate eating lots of unhealthy, saturated fat.
 However, the Paleo diet includes “healthy” fat, especially from lean meats and omega-3 oils.

 Why has the Paleo diet gotten so trendy?

 Paleo diet like many other fad diets focus on inches and pounds, instead of advocating the desire to stay healthy.
 It promises dieters that as long as you pick the right food, you can eat all you want and still lose weight.
 Many dieters are more concerned about the way they look than their health, and the psychological cost of giving up the “fattening” lifestyle seems too great, so many of them opt for the “quick fix”.

 Fad diets aren’t new, they work for a short amount of time.
 In most cases, this is because you eat fewer calories than normal and you tend to pay more attention to what you eat.
 However, it is difficult to keep up with the demands of a strict diet as it requires you to eat the same foods over and over again.
 So, after a fad diet, you end up gaining back the weight you first lost…which means it is also when you start googling the next fad diet to follow.

 What are the pros of a Paleo diet?